-WordPress allows you to quickly and easily add, remove, and reconfigure various blocks of content from your website’s sidebar menu (or header and footer sections, depending on what theme you have installed) using widgets.
+WordPress allows you to quickly and easily add, delete, and manage various blocks of content in your site’s sidebar menu (or header and footer sections too, depending on your theme) using widgets.

-A WordPress widget is a small module of code that performs a specific function, such as adding a form, or a text box or list item to your website.
+A widget is a self-contained block of code that performs a specific function, such as adding an enhancement, or a text box or menu item to your WP site.

-Now … don’t worry if it all sounds like geek speak.
-As will soon discover, widgets are made for non-techie users.
+Now … don’t worry if this all sounds too technical.
+As you are about to learn, WP widgets are made for non-techies.

-Widgets help you manage specific features and functions on your site without the need to edit code.
+(Widgets help you manage many features and functions on your site without the need to edit code!)

-Widgets were originally developed to provide a simple way to give WordPress users to control aspects of their website’s layout and functionality.
+Widgets were originally developed to provide an easy way of allowing WordPress users to control aspects of their website’s layout and functionality.

-In simple terms, a widget lets you do things like:
+In plain English terms, a widget lets you do things like:

-- Easily insert, edit and delete functions in certain parts of your site without touching any web code, and
+- Easily add, edit and delete features in certain parts of your WordPress site without touching any underlying code, and

-Here are just some of the many things you can add to your site’s sidebar navigation area (and headers and footers and other areas, depending on the theme you have installed) using WordPress widgets:
+Here are just some of the many additional components you can add to your site’s sidebar section (and headers and footers and other areas, depending on your theme) using widgets:

 - menus displaying only selected pages